-Apple’s iPhone 8 Plus ‘Bursting Open’, Tech Giant Investigating Reports
+Apple’s iPhone 8 Plus ‘Bursting Open,’ Tech Giant Investigating Reports

 Less than a month after Apple’s iPhone 8 was launched, a report surfaced claiming the device burst open while charging.
 Another report claimed a defective device was in a similar state.
-Apple confirmed they were currently investigating the two reports although the tech giant decided not to comment further.
+Apple confirmed they are currently investigating the two reports although the tech giant decided not to comment further.

 Five days after Apple launched the iPhone 8 on September 22, there were social media reports claiming the casing burst open while charging.
 A news outlet in Taiwan claimed the owner used the cable and power adapter which came with the device.

 According to reports from TNW, a customer from Taiwan, Ms. Wu, purchased a 64 GB iPhone 8 plus.
 After five days, she reported the gadget’s front panel lifted while she was charging the device.
-The device cracked just three minutes into charging.
-The device was reportedly recovered by the carrier, and it was submitted back to Apple for analysis.
+The device reportedly cracked just three minutes into charging.
+The device was recovered by the carrier, according to the report, and it was submitted back to Apple for analysis.

 Meanwhile, another customer from Japan claimed the iPhone 8 Plus delivered to him was split open.
 The condition of the device looked similar to the iPhone 8 Plus defect reported in Taiwan.
 The said device was also recovered and submitted for analysis.
 However, it has not been established whether the two cases are related.